 Backup with Veeam

-We’re able to help customers eliminate the risk of losing access and control over your Microsoft 365 data and ensure it’s always protected.
+We’re able to help customers eliminate the risk of losing access or control over your Microsoft 365 data and to ensure it’s always protected.

 - Protect Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams